Union of Right Forces

-The Union of Right Forces (SPS) (Note: Союз правых сил.) was a Russian liberal-conservative political public organization and former party, initially founded as an electoral bloc in 1999 and associated with free market reforms, privatization, and the legacy of the "young reformers" of the 1990s: Anatoly Chubais, Boris Nemtsov, Sergey Kiriyenko and Yegor Gaidar.
+The Union of Right Forces (SPS; Союз правых сил, Sojuz pravyh sil /ru/, СПС /ru/) was a Russian liberal-conservative political public organization and former party, initially founded as an electoral bloc in 1999 and associated with free market reforms, privatization, and the legacy of the "young reformers" of the 1990s: Anatoly Chubais, Boris Nemtsov, Sergey Kiriyenko and Yegor Gaidar.
 The party officially self-dissolved in 2008.
 Nikita Belykh was the party's last leader from 2005 to 2008.

 In 2011, the SPS was refounded by some of its former members as the Union of Right Forces Movement.
 In 2012, it was registered as a political public organization, a type of NGO.
 In Russia, participation in elections requires being accepted into the list of political parties controlled by the Ministry of Justice.

-Both the former SPS and the refounded SPS were accepted as a member of the International Democracy Union (IDU).
+Both the former SPS and the refounded SPS were accepted as a member of the International Democrat Union (IDU).